opendr-eu/opendr/docs/reference/mobile-manipulation.md

   Specifies per how many training steps a checkpoint should be saved.
 If it is set to 0 no checkpoints will be saved.
 - **checkpoint_load_iter**: *int, default=0*
   Specifies which checkpoint should be loaded.
 If it is set to 0, no checkpoints will be loaded.
-- **checkpoint_path**: *str, default=None*
+- **restore_model_path**: *str, default=None*
-  Path to load checkpoints from and save checkpoints to
+  Path to load checkpoints from.
+Set to 'pretrained' to load one of the provided checkpoints.
 - **temp_path**: *str, default='temp'*
-  Specifies a path where the algorithm looks for checkpoints, the checkpoints are saved along with the logging files and configuration.
+  Specifies a path where the algorithm stores log files and saves checkpoints.
 - **device**: *{'cpu', 'cuda'}, default='cuda'*
   Specifies the device to be used.
 - **seed**: *int, default=None*